rmckinno/Credit_Risk_Analysis/README.md

 - RandomOversampler (Naive Random Oversampling)
     - The balanced accuracy score is 0.657 which isn't great since the dataset is heavily weighted towards low risk and this is reflected later in the classification report.
     - The confusion matrix shows that this algorithm was good at catching true positives ie catching genuine high risk instances returning 72 of 101 instances that were high risk.
 However there is an abundance of false positives with a ratio of 83.5 false positives for each true positive.
 In a practical sense this model this would not be an acceptable model.
-    - In the classification report, precision and recall for the high risk category reflects this with a precision of 0.01 and recall of 0.71 giving it an f1 score of 0.02.
-The low risk's precision and recall are 1.00 and 0.60 respectively.
-The high precision of low risk and it's low recall affects the overall accuracy of model.
+    - In the classification report, average precision is 0.99 and average recall is 0.60 giving it an average f1 score of 0.75 reflecting the weight of the low risk instances which is in every resampled model.
 <br><img src='Resources/ros.png' height=400 width=450><br>